jackgrahamgit/ga4-ecommerce-android-app/README.md

 ## Before you begin

 * Install or update [Android Studio](https://developer.android.com/studio) to its latest version.
-* Set up a physical device or use an emulator to run the project.
+* Set up a physical device or an emulator to run the project.

 ## Getting started